Does salmon help with low libido during perimenopause?

 Salmon is one of the richest dietary sources of EPA and DHA omega-3 fatty acids, providing roughly 1.5 to 2.5 grams per 100 grams of fish.
 It also supplies 20 to 25 grams of complete protein per 100 grams, approximately 10 to 15 micrograms of vitamin D, vitamin B12, selenium, and astaxanthin, a carotenoid pigment with antioxidant properties.

-Omega-3 fatty acids and inflammation.
 Low libido in perimenopause is partly driven by systemic inflammation, which can dampen the hormonal signaling involved in desire.
 EPA and DHA are well established as anti-inflammatory compounds.
 By reducing baseline inflammation, omega-3s may help create a more favorable environment for hormonal function.
 Goldberg and Katz (2007) documented anti-inflammatory effects of omega-3s in joint tissue, and similar mechanisms apply more broadly across hormone-sensitive systems.
+The research connecting omega-3s directly to libido in women is limited, so this represents a plausible but not proven benefit.

-Vitamin D and testosterone synthesis.
 Vitamin D functions more like a hormone than a vitamin, and receptors for it are found in the ovaries and adrenal glands, tissues involved in androgen production.
 Low vitamin D status has been associated with lower testosterone levels in some populations.
 Since testosterone plays a meaningful role in libido for women, maintaining adequate vitamin D through dietary sources like salmon is relevant.
 Studies typically used supplemental doses in clinical trials, so talk to your healthcare provider about your own vitamin D status and needs.

-Practical guidance on eating salmon:
+Practical guidance on eating salmon

-When to see a doctor:
+When to see a doctor

 If low libido is significantly affecting your quality of life or your relationship, speak with your healthcare provider.
 They can assess hormone levels including testosterone, estradiol, and thyroid hormones, screen for contributing factors such as depression, medication side effects, or vaginal dryness, and discuss options ranging from lifestyle changes to hormone therapy.
 A sudden or severe drop in desire also warrants medical evaluation.